snowplow/mobile-hybrid-apps-accelerator/content/modeling/3-test.md

 #### **Step 2:** Explore your data

-Take some time to familiarise yourself with the derived tables.
+Take some time to familiarize yourself with the derived tables.
 You could run a few simple queries such as the ones listed below.
 Make sure to modify the schema to be aligned with your custom dbt schema.

 **Find out the number of screen views using `derived.snowplow_mobile_screen_views:`**